Thursday, June 8, 2023

 The Man Inside the Bundle

 Cameron Park consists of a boat ramp and a parking lot with a couple of picnic tables along the edge of Wallace Lake, a small rural lake between Caddo and DeSoto Parishes in the Red River floodplain.
-It is a destination for fishermen, high school kids with nothing to do, and people who want to picnic by the lake and not be bothered.
+It is a destination for fishermen, high school kids with nothing to do, and people who want to have a quiet lunch by the lake.

-When I got to the end of Wallace Lake Road, I parked outside the tape, so I didn’t get blocked by a dozen other cars.
-I went under the yellow tape and spoke to Deputy Matt Henry.
-He put my name on the list of everyone who entered the scene.
-I walked a hundred yards to a crowd of people, mostly deputies, looking at a bundle of laundry sitting 15 feet from the edge of the pavement and twenty feet from the lake.
-The outer layer of the bundle was a white comforter with black flowers outlined on it.
+When I got to the end of Wallace Lake Road, I parked outside the yellow tape, so I didn’t get blocked in by other cars.
+"Come on through LT..."
+Deputy Matt Henry lifted the tape for me.
+He wrote my name on his list of everyone who entered the scene.
+I walked a hundred yards to a crowd of people, mostly deputies, gathered beneath a portable trailer containing flood lights.
+They were looking at a bundle of laundry laying fifteen feet from the edge of the pavement and twenty feet from the lake.
+The outer layer of the bundle was a black comforter with white floral prints.

-2019 had been a dry fall for north Louisiana, but January 2020 ushered in twice the rain as normal.
+2019 had been a dry fall for north Louisiana, but the new year ushered in twice the rain as normal.
 Three days earlier, 5 inches of rain fell, swelling Wallace Lake within a few feet of the parking lot.
-Now there was a water line where the lake had been, and just beyond the line sat the bundle.
-When the rain stopped that Wednesday before, temperatures plunged into the twenties.
-Leap Year Saturday was the first pleasant day in sometime with temperatures in the mid-sixties.
+When the rain stopped on Wednesday, temperatures dropped into the twenties.
+By Leap Year Saturday, the high was 65 degrees, and the discarded bundle of laundry was no longer in the lake.
+Instead, it was in the grass near the parking lot.

 Justin Sundquist was the first deputy on scene.
-He talked to the teens, and they told him they thought there was a body wrapped up in the bundle.
-Justin took plenty of pictures before cutting through the sheets and blankets to find a hand.
-He stopped what he was doing, backed away and called detectives.
-Justin said most of the fingers on the hand had rings on them, including the thumb.
-Due to the rings, he thought the victim could have been a woman.
+He talked to the teens who had called, and they told him they thought there was a body wrapped up in the bundle.
+Justin took plenty of pictures before cutting through the sheets and blankets to find a person's hand.
+He backed away and called detectives.
+Justin thought the victim may have been a woman because her fingers were covered with rings.

-The sun had been down for over an hour, but when it was up, the bundle was conspicuous sitting near the picnic tables.
-If it had been a garbage bag, it would have made more sense, but a comforter tied in a knot seemed like something more than illegal dumping.
-Its presence at the park on Saturday afternoon suggested it had not been there long.
+On the first pleasant day of winter, the bundle lay conspicuously in the open near the picnic tables.
+A bag of garbage wouldn't have been unusual in the park, but a comforter carefully tied in a knot seemed like something more than illegal dumping.
+Its presence in the grass by the lake on Saturday afternoon suggested it had not been there very long.

-A nearby resident who saw the police cars called Dispatch and said a white van backed up near the lake around 3 pm.
-The caller thought whoever was in the van may have dumped the bundle off.
-We spent hours looking for the nondescript white van, but it was just a distraction.
+A nearby resident saw the police cars at the park called and told Dispatch a white van backed up near the lake around 3 pm.
+The caller thought whoever was in the van may have left the bundle behind.
+Detectives spent hours looking for the nondescript white van, but ultimately, it was just a distraction.

 “Wait until CSI confirms his identity from his thumb print.”